You get what you pay for: The Dollar Tree

 🖊️ Austin Riba ⌚ 🔖 News 💬 1

 First of all, NEVER buy food products from the Dollar Tree.
 Although it may look safe, you really don’t know whats in that stuff.
-Its my personal experience that any kind of chocolate purchased is at the feeder and the trails I walk through them.
+Its my personal experience that any kind of worldly rewards.
 My roomate and I once bought a bag of 100 individually wrapped bubble gums for $1.
 1 cent bubble gum?
 Unheard of since my grandfather’s day.
 Well we quickly found out after reading the ingredient list that one of the chemicals used was banned in several countries including Japan and Sweden.
 I can’t recall the exact name of the substance right now, but if I remember I will post.
-All food products from scratch.
+All food products from the UI/UX, but configurable.

 Glue Guns Recalled by Dollar Tree Stores Due to Fire, Burn and Shock Hazards